Department of Commerce, Community, & Economic Development - Corporations, Business, and Professional Licensing

 Analysis of results and challenges: Alaska benefits by increasing the number and availability of competent, qualified practitioners doing business in the state.

-|A3: Core Service - Register corporations and trademarks for entities engaged in commerce in Alaska.|
+|A3: Core Service - Register Corporations and Trademarks for entities engaged in commerce in Alaska|

 Analysis of results and challenges: Domestic (Alaskan) and foreign (non-Alaskan) entities (i.e. business corporations, professional corporations, nonprofit corporations, cooperative corporations, limited liability companies, limited partnerships, limited liability partnerships, and religious corporations) doing business in the state are required to register with the division.
 The above table shows the total number of new domestic and foreign entities registered within the fiscal year.
-The trend of growth in entities continues into FY2018.

 Target #2: Provide for registration and renewal of trademarks.